ls1intum/Artemis/docs/dev/setup/jenkins-localvc.rst

         port: 8080
         url: http://172.17.0.1:8080 # `http://host.docker.internal:8080` for Windows

-In addition, you have to start Artemis with the profiles ``gitlab`` and ``jenkins`` so that the correct adapters will be used, e.g.:
+In addition, you have to start Artemis with the profiles ``localvc`` and ``jenkins`` so that the correct adapters will be used, e.g.:

 ::

-   --spring.profiles.active=dev,jenkins,gitlab,artemis,scheduling
+   --spring.profiles.active=dev,jenkins,localvc,artemis,scheduling

 Please read :ref:`Server Setup` for more details.

-For a local setup on Windows you can use `http://host.docker.internal` appended by the chosen ports as the version-control and continuous-integration url.
+For a local setup on Windows you can use `http://host.docker.internal` appended by the chosen ports as the continuous-integration url.

-Make sure to change the ``server.url`` value in ``application-dev.yml`` or ``application-prod.yml`` accordingly.
-This value will be used for the communication hooks from GitLab to Artemis and from Jenkins to Artemis.
+Make sure to change the ``server.url`` and ``version-control.url`` value in ``application-dev.yml`` or ``application-prod.yml`` accordingly.
+The ``server.url`` value will be used for the communication hooks from Jenkins to Artemis.
-In case you use a different port than 80 (http) or 443 (https) for the communication, you have to append it to the ``server.url`` value, e.g. \ ``127.0.0.1:8080``.
+In case you use a different port than 80 (http) or 443 (https) for the communication, you have to append it to the both urls value, e.g. \ ``127.0.0.1:8080``.

 When you start Artemis for the first time, it will automatically create an admin user.

 **Note:** Sometimes Artemis does not generate the admin user which may lead to a startup error.
-You will have to create the user manually in the MySQL database and in GitLab.
+You will have to create the user manually in the MySQL database.
 Make sure both are set up correctly and follow these steps:

 1. Use the tool mentioned above to generate a password hash.